- Degree Overview

 Apply for a Minor

 A decision to minor in geology should be made in consultation with a department undergraduate advisor.
-Once a student has completed the minor classes, they must file a form with the Earth Sciences Department.
-This form indicates they have completed the requirements in order for the minor to be noted on their transcript.
+Students interested in the Geology or Geochemistry minor should complete the minor check sheet and application and send it to Sean Winningham, Earth Sciences Undergraduate Advisor, at firstname.lastname@example.org.
+Once the requirements for the minor has been completed, the minor will be noted on the student's transcript.